xKeiro/jedlik-vizsgaremek/README.md

 **Userful commands:**

 - On database model change use alembic to create a new revision of the database
+- `python3 --version` Check current Python version in use

 ```
 alembic revision --autogenerate -m "creat users table"